GithubArnavSharma/PostgreSQL_Udemy/README.md

 # PostgreSQL_Udemy

-Code from the Udemy "SQL & PostgreSQL for Beginners: Become an SQL Expert" course
+Code from the Udemy "SQL & PostgreSQL for Beginners: Become an SQL Expert" course by Jon Avis

 Section 3: "SQL & PostgreSQL : Data Definition Language - Creating our Movie Database"